Presented in association with Michael Wrightson

 An excellent course explaining the QC requirements for UK and international broadcasters.”

 ITV Production Links North & Emmerdale

-- This course was run twice for ITV in March 2016.
+- This course has run twice for ITV.

-- Subsequently it was delivered to the Swedish broadcaster MTG (previously known as Viasat) in June 2016.
+- It has also been delivered to the Swedish broadcaster MTG (previously known as Viasat).

-- In July 2016, the course was run at the Kerry Education and Training Board, Ireland for the Irish broadcasters and post-production facilities.
+- The course was run for the Kerry Education and Training Board, Ireland for the Irish broadcasters and post-production facilities.

-- In August the course was delivered twice for Scripps Networks Interactive in London.
+- Additionally the course has been delivered twice for Scripps Networks Interactive in London.